nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 * Global Commands collection (globalCommands.py): A list of global commands available while using NVDA (see section on script scope for more information).
 * Global Plugin subsystem (globalPluginHandler.py): The module needed for controlling global plugins.
 * NVDA GUI (gui): A collection of classes used by NVDA to display its messages graphically.
 Includes GUI's for NVDA menu, add-on manager and others.
-* Hardware port utilities (hwPortUtils.py): A set of utilities for communicating over serial and other hardware ports, useful during driver add-on development.
+* Hardware port utilities and input/output management (hwPortUtils.py, hwIo.py): A set of utilities for communicating over serial and other hardware ports, useful during driver add-on development.
 * IAccessible support (IAccessibleHandler.py, IAccessible objects): Used for supporting Microsoft Active Accessibility (MSAA)/IAccessible controls.
 * Input management (inputCore.py): Manages input from the user.
 * Java Access Bridge support (JABHandler.py): A collection of methods used for supporting JAB subsystem used for Java applications.